-Shooting of episodes will commence on March 21st 2011 and will continue for two months in time for airing the first episode in June 2011.
-Agricultural practices will be the main focus with technologies including: water harvesting, irrigation, postharvest losses of grain, greenhouse management, indigenous vegetables, bananas, dairy and milk production, dairy goats, bee keeping, social forestry and environment, indigenous chicken, rabbit keeping, cut flowers, tomatoes, rice, mushrooms, herbal medicine, sorghum, sustainable building technology and eco-block making among many other technologies.
+The shooting of episodes will commence on March 21st, 2011, and will continue for two months in time for airing the first episode in June 2011.
+Agricultural practices will be the main focus with technologies including water harvesting, irrigation, postharvest losses of grain, greenhouse management, indigenous vegetables, bananas, dairy and milk production, dairy goats, beekeeping, social forestry and environment, indigenous chicken, rabbit keeping, cut flowers, tomatoes, rice, mushrooms, herbal medicine, sorghum, sustainable building technology, and eco-block making among many other technologies.

-Inside the airing of each technology, frequently asked questions will be answered, value addition and a profile segment for successful personalities in agriculture.
-The highlight of Mkulima TV Program will be to sensitize Kenyan community and especially the youth that agriculture can be fun, a life career, an income generating industry and business.
+Inside the airing of each technology, frequently asked questions will be answered, value addition, and a profile segment for successful personalities in agriculture.
+The highlight of the Mkulima TV Program will be to sensitize the Kenyan community and especially the youth that agriculture can be fun, a life career, an income-generating industry, and business.